Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 Please review the below information carefully:

 The Comprehensive Fee allows the College to offer a variety of co-curricular, co-academic and support services to full-time traditional students to enhance their academic and student life experiences while enrolled at Curry.
 This mandatory, semester-based fee is required of all students and cannot be waived.

 An orientation fee is required of all new students to cover the cost of the summer and fall orientation programs.
-This is a fixed fee for all new students and includes room and board for the summer program and supports transitional programming for New Students at the beginning of each semester.
+This is a fixed fee for all new students and supports transitional programming at the beginning of each semester.

 If you believe your bill contains an error or you wish to dispute any item contained on it, describe the nature of your dispute in writing and mail it to Curry College, Attn: Student Financial Services, 1071 Blue Hill Avenue, Milton, MA 02186 or email to email@example.com.

 Contact us in writing as soon as possible to preserve your rights.
 We must hear from you in writing no later than 60 days from the time that we sent you the first bill on which the error or problem occurred.
 Please provide the following information in your letter:

 After we receive your written notice, we will acknowledge your letter within seven days.
 Within 14 days from the receipt of your letter, we will either correct the error, or explain our findings to you.